 While You’re Visiting

-- Staff will regularly check in to make sure infection control and safety guidelines are followed during the visit.
+- Staff will check frequently to make sure infection control

 Patients Under Quarantine or In Isolation